 6. Outline business cases.
-5. Business cases to be Complete

-7. Project boards established for developed / approved to

-replacement of critical systems determine the voice solution

-Capital allocation of funds for corrective relating to Avaya architecture

-actions. fall back arrangements and

-9. D999 Programme Board established and resilience for current and

-overseeing key projects proposed Avaya systems.

-10.Issues with systems discussed at all going forward (Avaya CM7) Complete

-levels of the Trust 6.
-Review CISCO telephony

-levels of the Trust platform and create a plan for

-transitioning from the current

-system.

-7 CAD Essentials Board has

-been superseded by the IMT Complete

-Delivery Board

-8 CAD dashboard to be

-implemented and reviewed at 31/10/20

-·

-IMT Delivery Board

-9. Cyber to be moved to ICT and Complete

-a clear roadmap developed to

-resolve outstanding issues

-including patch management

-10. Completion of build of new

-hardware platform for existing Complete

-CommandPoint to be

-completed at Crown Hosting

-Centres

-11. IT Priorities reassessed and

-focused on key areas

-12. IT Structure to be reviewed and

-Ι Ι ΟΜΝΙΔΤΩ Ι

-areas of capacity and capability identified and corrected -

-Projects to replace or mitigate

-for all faults on telephony, CAD, radio and mobile data put in

-place.
-Tactical/Strategic Telephony and LAS

-Infrastructure Business Cases

-under review and CAD

-Replacement Strategies in 01/04/21

-progress to address

-13. Network configuration to be

-reviewed and upgraded to

-include resilience

-14. Primary network site of Bow to 01/04/21

-be relocated to Waterloo

-15. Relocate all hardware platforms 01/04/21

-out of Bow data centres and into

-Crown Hosted Data Centres

-16. Relocation of all Trust services 30/11/21

-from systems in Bow to new

-hardware platforms in Crown

-Hosted Data Centres
+5. Business cases to be Complete Project boards established for replacement of critical systems Capital allocation of funds for corrective actions.
+D999 Programme Board established and overseeing key projects Issues with systems discussed at all levels of the Trust developed / approved to determine the voice solution relating to Avaya architecture fall back arrangements and resilience for current and proposed Avaya systems. going forward (Avaya CM7) Review CISCO telephony platform and create a plan for transitioning from the current system.
+7. CAD Essentials Board has been superseded by the IMT Delivery Board 8.
+CAD dashboard to be implemented and reviewed at IMT Delivery Board 31/10/20 9.
+Cyber to be moved to ICT and a clear roadmap developed to resolve outstanding issues including patch management 10.
+Completion of build of new hardware platform for existing CommandPoint to be completed at Crown Hosting Centres 11.
+IT Priorities reassessed and focused on key areas 12.
+IT Structure to be reviewed and areas of capacity and capability identified and corrected - Projects to replace or mitigate for all faults on telephony, CAD, radio and mobile data put in place.
+Tactical/Strategic Telephony and LAS Infrastructure Business Cases under review and CAD eplacement Strategies in 01/04/2 ogress to address -- --------------- --- -- 13.
+Ne ret etwork configuration to be viewed and upgraded to 14.
+Pr clude resilience rimary network site of Bow to 01/04/2 e relocated to Waterloo ou elocate all hardware platforms 01/04/2 ut of Bow data centres and into rown Hosted Data Centres 16.
+Re fro elocation of all Trust services 30/11/2 om systems in Bow to new ardware platforms in Crown osted Data Centres